-Who builds the city, and under what conditions?
-My research explores the contemporary role that migrant workers play in producing, maintaining, and transforming urban built environments.
+My research is broadly focused on intersectional feminist perspectives on urbanization, urban labour and everyday life in cities.
+A key question that has animated my work in research years is: Who is building cities, and under what conditions?
+This research has explored the contemporary role that non-citizen workers play in producing, maintaining, and transforming urban built environments.
 Over the past two decades, precarious forms of temporary, foreign labour have become an increasingly prevalent feature of construction sectors in a range of cities across the Global North and South.
-Drawing on approaches from anticolonial urban scholarship, feminist political economy and critical urban theory, this research highlights the ways that gender, ethno-nationality, class and citizenship are mobilized and produced through the incorporation of migrant workers in the urbanization process.
-I look to subfields such as labour geography and critical border studies to re-theorize urbanization, and highlight the centrality of construction work – especially the labour of workers on the margins of this sector – to the production and destruction of value in the built environment.
+Drawing on approaches from postcolonial urban scholarship, feminist political economy and critical urban theory, this research highlights the ways that gender, ethno-nationality, race, class and citizenship are mobilized and produced through the incorporation of migrant workers in the urbanization process.

 Exploring the urbanization of capital and labour in Gulf Cooperation Council economies